 Wondering how to create the illusion of depth in art?
 Depth is one of the most important principles of good composition.

 It’s hard to create a strong image that lacks any sense of depth or distance.
-Depth can be created in a variety of ways, such as light and shadow, focus, overlapping elements, and so on.
+Depth can be created in various ways, such as light and shadow, focus, overlapping elements, etc.

 What is Depth in Art?